No booking fees on the app

 Slough to London Paddington train travel guide

-Taking the train from Slough to London Paddington is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Slough, you can arrive at London Paddington in just 14m, making it a quick and convenient option for travelling between these two places.
+The train journey from Slough to London Paddington combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Slough, you can get to London Paddington in just 14m, making it an ideal and convenient choice for travelling between them.

 Planning and booking